rsyncOSX/mydocsy/content/en/docs/parameters/_index.md

 The by task ssh parameters overrides global ssh parameters set in the user config.

 - ssh port, set if ssh uses other port than standard port 22
-- the ssh keypath and identity file, normally this is `.ssh/id_rsa`, set  only if other keypath and identity file to be used by ssh
+- the ssh-keypath and identity file, normally this is `.ssh/id_rsa`, set  only if other keypath and identity file to be used by ssh

 ## Adding parameters to rsync